itzg/docker-minecraft-server/docs/mods-and-plugins/index.md

 # Working with mods and plugins

-## Mod platforms
+## Modpack platforms

-By far the easiest way to work with mod and plugins, especially large numbers of them, is to utilize modpacks with [one of the supported mod platforms](../types-and-platforms/index.md).
+By far the easiest way to work with mod and plugins, especially large numbers of them, is to utilize modpacks with [one of the supported modpack platforms](../types-and-platforms/index.md).

-The following are some supported mod platforms:
+The following are some supported modpack platforms:

 - [Modrinth](../types-and-platforms/mod-platforms/modrinth-modpacks.md)
 - [CurseForge](../types-and-platforms/mod-platforms/auto-curseforge.md)